duckietown/book-opmanual-duckiedrone/src/drone-handling/troubleshooting.md

 of the GPIO pins [here](https://www.raspberrypi.org/documentation/usage/gpio/).
 Verify that each power pin is receiving 5 Volts compared to each ground pin with the multimeter.

-If you used metal screws to mount the camera to the frame try using tape instead.
-Sometimes screwing the screws too tight can cause a short.
+Make sure you did not use metal screws to mount the camera to the frame as they can cause a short.

 If your Raspberry Pi is receiving 5 volts on its power/ground pins, but no red light turns on, then it might have gotten fried.
 This can happen if